International students must follow strict rules and regulations to maintain their F-1 visa status in the United States.

 1. Enrollment Requirements

-• Enroll in a full course of study – a minimum of 12 units – at the beginning of Spring and Fall semesters (no later than 21 days after the official start date of the semester)
+- Enroll in a full course of study – a minimum of 12 units (9 units out of the 12 units must be in-person or hybrid) – at the beginning of Spring and Fall semesters (no later than 21 days after the official start date of the semester)

-• Enroll in at least 9 in-person units of classes with required on-campus meetings, out of the 12 required units total.
-No more than 3 online units count towards the 12 units full-time requirement.
+- 9 out of the 12 units must be in-person or hybrid with mandatory in-person class meetings.
+No more than 3 online units may count toward the 12 units full-time requirement.

-• Make academic progress towards Certificate, Associate Degree, or transfer requirements.
+- Make satisfactory academic progress towards Certificate, Associate Degree, or transfer requirements.

-• Consult with the OIP (Office of International Programs) before dropping below a full course of study for any reason.
+- Consult with the OIP (Office of International Programs) and/or an academic counselor before dropping below a full course of study for any reason.

 2. Class Participation Requirements